 Disclaimer: Google is the King of leaving things open and somewhat vague, so none of this is meant to be a definitive take on Google’s action or intent.
 A lot of research, testing, and reading between the lines is required when Google is involved, and we’re simply passing along what we see and our inferences based on what we see.
 Enjoy!

-Google My Business Joins Twitter & Facebook
+Google Business Profile Joins Twitter & Facebook

 Let’s face it, if anyone knows users want fast results, it’s Google.
 This change could be an effort to simply provide a better user experience and faster resolutions to problems and issues.
 Why Facebook and Twitter?
 As Tom mentioned in our previous post, you have to go where the people are.
 Offering support to users through multiple channels, not just their own, shows that even Google knows this to be true.

 Of course, this change could also have come about as a result of user feedback.
-People may have been asking why swift Google My Business support wasn’t available through social media channels and Google may have decided it was a worthwhile venture.
+People may have been asking why swift Google Business Profile support wasn’t available through social media channels and Google may have decided it was a worthwhile venture.

 Whatever their reasoning, we see this as being a good thing that will hopefully make receiving prompt support easier and less agonizing.

 GBP has announced it is experimenting with video calls for business verification.

 For as long as we can remember, one of Google’s main business verification processes has involved waiting for a post card to arrive by snail mail.
 Once it arrives, you enter the pin online where prompted and your business is verified.
 The problem is, snail mail is anything but fast and reliable, and sometimes the post card never arrives.
 In many cases, the business owner doesn’t finish the process and these pages don’t get verified.